 Unlike your traditional ad blocker, AdNausium (a clever play on words) not only blocks ads, but clicks them as well.
-This gives content creators money from ad revenue, but comes with all the usual benefits of a traditional ad blocker.
 Your pages will load faster, you won't see tens of malevolent download button ads on download websites and you'll save a little on bandwidth too.
 From a privacy standpoint, advertisers won't be able to profile your interests, because you have clicked on literally everything.
 Available for Chrome, Firefox and Opera.

 5. Privacy Badger

 Privacy Badger blocks any cross website trackers.
 Once you leave a website and Privacy Badger notices trackers are still logging your movements long after you've left that website, the extension will disallow any connection to the trackers source.
-It also brags to protect against browser fingerprinting, a technology where advertisers use the uniqueness of your browser to identify and track you on the internet.
-This becomes especially important if you choose to use several extensions, as that makes your browser incredibly unique.
 Available on Chrome and Firefox.